 6- Culture and Events in the Principality of Monaco

 True culture haven, the Principality of Monaco is a permanent entertainment in itself!
 Constantly simmering in artistic excitement, Monaco lives in continual motion and is always at the top of the bill!
 Monaco has its own Opera, own Ballets, own Philharmonic Orchestra.

-Boasting an incredible calendar of events, Monaco offers daily surprises from music festivals, sporting events, conventions and of course worldwide renowned highlights.
+Boasting an incredible calendar of events of exhibitions and art and cultural entertainment, Monaco offers daily surprises from music festivals, sporting events, conventions and of course worldwide renowned highlights.
 Each season, every day, every evening, every night is bringing a special and unique experience.